Tubular Breasts

 Tubular breast deformity is a congenital breast shape disorder in which tissue development is inhibited during puberty, resulting in unusually small, drooping and uneven breasts.
 With specialised surgical treatment tubular breasts can be significantly improved and made to appear both normal and aesthetically pleasing.

-The disorder is often noticed after puberty as an ‘odd breast shape’, but as the mildest grade I is also the most frequent, many young woman are not aware that they have a treatable deformity until later in life.
+The disorder is often noticed after puberty as an ‘odd breast shape’, but as the mildest grade I is also the most frequent, many young women are not aware that they have a treatable deformity until later in life.

 Aesthetic reconstruction of the tubular breast deformity